 i want to believe it can be used more for good than for 'EVIL' but somedays I just can't.

-i watched it on the plane home last month.
+i watched it on the plane home last month. (thank you air canada for having viewing options beyond "the proposal")

 in response to 'vacuity's post -